born2snipe/nbm-center/README.md

 ## FAQ
 - Can I change the type of database (MySQL, Oracle, etc)?
     - To do this all you need to do is put your JDBC driver in the classpath and create your own configuration file.

+- How to upload a NBM to the center?
+    - Using curl: `>curl -F "file=@my-fancy-plugin.nbm" http://localhost:8080/module`